Everyone knows Bournemouth, Poole and the surrounding areas for the incredible beaches, dramatic coastline and abundance of green spaces to enjoy.

 But while the hidden charms of our coastal towns may not be as well-known as our famous landmarks, they form some of the most cherished memories among our students and staff.

-Read on to discover a mix of hidden gems, in no particular order, to seek out this summer.
+Read on to discover a mix of hidden gems, in no particular order, to seek out.
 Who knows – you might uncover some more as you venture out and about.
 There really is so much to see and do.

 Explore the Bournemouth and Poole Selfie Wall Trail